burke/zeus/docs/message_format.md

 #### Action response message (`R`, `WorkerMonitor`)

-This is sent from the Worker to the Master once the action has executed.
+This is sent from the Worker to the Coordinator once the action has executed.

 It can either be "OK", if the action was successful, or any other string, which should be a stderr-like representation of the error, including stack trace if applicable.